The Visitors are our friends.

 - 2007's "Last of the Time Lords": The Master has conquered contemporary Earth.
 He's in a politically advantageous position as Prime Minister of the UK, and the human population has been enslaved in order to build a fleet with which he can conquer the universe, of course.
 Resistance is minimal thanks to the Master's mind-control satellites; fortunately Martha demonstrates there is more than one way to resist.

-- "The Collaborators", from the Showtime revival of The Outer Limits, is a very dark, slavery-themed version.
+- "The Deprogrammers", from the Showtime revival of The Outer Limits, is a very dark, slavery-themed version.

 - This increasingly becomes the situation with the Cardassians themselves, under the control of the Dominion.
 It becomes obvious when Damar is replaced by a more pliant Cardassian puppet ruler.